ktschroeder/Cloudless/README.md

 TODO

 Up next:
+- properly hide debug overlay
-- bug: going from display to exploration mode often makes parts of image cut-off (visible when panning), regardless of display type.
+*-* bug: going from display to exploration mode often makes parts of image cut-off (visible when panning), regardless of display type.
 Seems related to window size.
+Other times, can pan more than you should be able to (blackspace around borders)?
+Maybe a bad order of panning/zooming somewhere in the transition.
-- similar to with panning, prevent zooming out beyond image (i.e. when both X and Y axes would have blackspace at same time)
+- (fix bug first as it could impact this) similar to with panning, prevent zooming out beyond image (i.e. when both X and Y axes would have blackspace at same time)
 	- Conceptually simple approach may be: if new position would be out of bounds, then nudge back to in-bounds.

 Probably should/will:
-- messages and blocks for things that cannot be done with GIFs.
+*-* messages and blocks for things that cannot be done with GIFs.
 Messaging about longer load times for GIFs (try opening local vs dragging from web)
-- ability to copy image itself rather than just image file (can we "do both" dynamically?
+*-* odd jitter of window when changing images, such as when navigating through a directory *-* ability to copy image itself rather than just image file (can we "do both" dynamically?
 If not, ctrl shift c would be okay.)
 - provide a simple window that can be accessed, showing all messages from this session.
 - some images leave a small black bar on window, maybe off-by-one from math/rounding. see double-monitor screencap as example of an image that does this.
-- odd jitter of window when changing images, such as when navigating through a directory
 - implement: holding ctrl while dragging corner of window keeps ratio.
 This actually has some complications, such as where the window should be "pinned".
 See what other apps do for intuitive UX.
+- bug: fullscreen on secondary monitor, click and drag, image uses cursor location as if on primary monitor

 Probably should but lower priority:
 - For zoom-to-fill ==> exploration mode, could probably make seamless by simulating the zooming in expl mode to match the previous view.